top of page

 Panasonic

-The professional quality internal 10 bit, 4:2:2 video imagery and high frame rate capability of Panasonic’s GH5 and GH5S cameras are descended from decades of Panasonic video camera engineering and manufacture.
+The professional quality internal 10 bit, 4:2:2 video imagery and high frame rate capability of the Panasonic Lumix GH5 and GH5S cameras are descended from decades of Panasonic video camera engineering and manufacture.
 Panasonic made one of the first VHS camcorders in 1985 and was early to HD video with their 2/3” 3-chip VariCam AJ-HDC27 Camcorder in 2001.
 The original VariCam was valued for its natural, film-like color rendition and high frame rate capability.
 Released in 2015, the VariCam 35 Super 35 motion picture camera was the first of the product line built to compete with Arriflex, Sony and Red cameras.
 The line continued Panasonic’s tradition of innovation, offering 4k acquisition, dual native ISOs of 800 and 5000, high frame rates, and available RAW recording via a Codex workflow.
 In 2017 Panasonic introduced the EVA-1, a Super 35 VariCam spinoff designed to compete with the SONY FS7.
 The EVA-1 dashed the hopes of those waiting for a professional level M43 motion camera to succeed the inadequate AG-AF100 from late 2010.
 The fixed lens AG-DVX200, introduced in 2015, is the only camera with a M43 sized sensor in Panasonic’s professional video lineup.

 A photograph of two Panasonic cameras, an AJ-HDC27 VariCam and VariCam 35.